 You don’t hear a lot of the cello in jazz.
 Tomeka Reid makes a strong case for changing that.
 The Chicago-based artist’s second album Old New uses an uncommon instrument and an electro-acoustic backdrop to open up a whole new palette of sounds.
 The rhythm section grounds everything in a bluesy bop, freeing up Reid to go exploring for knotty melody, unconventional harmony and all sorts of unique noise.
 In Reid’s hands, the cello roars, shrieks, sings and demands to be noticed and respected.

 Curtis Nowosad – Curtis Nowosad

 “Jazz is Black music, so you have to know that history,” Curtis Nowosad said last year in an interview with JAZZ.FM91.
 Consequently, the Winnipeg native’s music is carried by a strong current of political activism.
-With five original tunes named after notable activists and arrangements of thematic compositions Skip James, Nina Simone and Gil Scott-Heron, Nowosad’s third album uses music as a force for social justice.
+With five original tunes named after notable activists and several arrangements of thematic compositions by Skip James, Nina Simone and Gil Scott-Heron, Nowosad’s third album uses music as a force for social justice.
 Nowosad looks at history to inform the present, presenting a record filled with dynamic sound, explosive chemistry and fearless musicality.

 Tara Kannangara – It’s Not Mine Anymore